inductiva/inductiva/docs-sources/delft3d/run-delta-x-sediment-model/sections/section2.md

-# Run the Scenarios on Inductiva
+# Run the Case on Inductiva

 ## Running the Baseline S0 Scenario
 The following Python script runs the simulation for the **2021 Spring deployment**.
 Save the following code as a `.py` file inside the `my_project` directory before running it.